LingyuLi-math/starter-academic/content/zh/publication/CNetRCPH/index.md

 ---
-title: "Prognostic biomarker discovery via a connected network-constrained Cox proportional hazards model "
+title: "Prognostic biomarker discovery via a connected network-constrained Cox proportional hazards model"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here